Medicine Lodge. Kansas – Making Peace With the Indians

 Situated near the confluence of Medicine Lodge River and Elm Creek, the Medicine Lodge Peace Treaty Site commemorates the signing of the Medicine Lodge Treaty in October 1867 by the United States government with major Western Native American tribes of the region.
 There were a total of three treaties, collectively grouped under one name.
 The site also includes the camp area on the north and south sides of the Medicine Lodge River, where most Native Americans camped.
 It was designated a U.S. National Historic Landmark in 1969 and listed on the National Register of Historic Places.
 The site is located east of town in Memorial Peace Park.

 While in the area, a beautiful drive can be taken along the Gypsum Hills Scenic Byway, which begins at the western city limits of Medicine Lodge and continues 42 miles to the junction of U.S. 160 and U.S. 183 at Coldwater.
-The journey bisects the beautiful Gypsum Hills, where travelers have the opportunity to see flat mesas, deep canyons, high hills, red soils, and caprock formations.
+The journey bisects the beautiful Gypsum Hills, where travelers can see flat mesas, deep canyons, high hills, red soils, and caprock formations.

-Medicine Lodge is located in south-central Kansas, U.S. highways 160 and 281.
+Medicine Lodge is located in south-central Kansas on U.S. highways 160 and 281.

 More Information: